Dozens of people get vaccinated at Wisconsin State Fair on opening day

 WEST ALLIS — Our state’s Department of Health Services partnered with the Wisconsin State Fair this year to offer the COVID-19 vaccine inside the fairgrounds.

-Any fair-goer who stops to get the vaccine gets a voucher for a free three-pack of cream puffs.
+Any fair-goer who stops to get the vaccine gets a voucher for a free cream puff.

 The COVID-19 vaccine clinic runs every day of the state fair, Aug.
 5-15.
 It will be open daily from 11 a.m. to 8 p.m.